nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Add a person**
+**Use case: Add a client**

 **MSS**
-1. User adds a person with corresponding information.
+1. User adds a client with corresponding information.
-2. AddressBook shows the list of persons.
+2. AddressBook shows the list of clients.
 3. Use case ends.

 **Extensions**